Dalewood Dental - St. Thomas

 Frequently Asked Questions

-Pediatric dentistry is a branch of dentistry that focuses specifically on the oral health of children from infancy through the teenage years.
-Pediatric dentists are trained to address the unique issues related to children’s dental growth and development, as well as their specific behavioral needs.
-Unlike general dentists, pediatric dentists use specially designed equipment and decor to create a welcoming and child-friendly environment, which helps reduce anxiety and promotes a positive attitude towards dental health.
+This branch of dentistry focuses on the oral health of children from infancy through their teenage years.
+Dentists in this field are specially trained to address the unique challenges that come with children’s dental growth, development, and specific behavioural needs.
+In contrast to general dentistry, pediatric dentists create environments designed to be child-friendly, using equipment and décor that reduce anxiety and help foster a positive relationship with dental care.

-Children should start using toothpaste as soon as their first tooth appears.
-For children under three years old, use a smear of toothpaste the size of a grain of rice.
-Children aged three to six should use a pea-sized amount of toothpaste.
-Always supervise your children to ensure they use the correct amount of toothpaste and teach them not to swallow it.
+Toothpaste should be used once your child’s first tooth appears.
+For children under three, apply a small smear of toothpaste, roughly the size of a grain of rice.
+For those aged three to six, a pea-sized amount is enough.
+Be sure to supervise them to ensure they are using the correct amount and teach them not to swallow the toothpaste.

-Children should visit the dentist every six months for regular check-ups and cleanings.
-During these visits, the dentist will examine your child’s teeth and gums for any signs of decay, gum disease, or other health issues.
-They will also clean the teeth to remove any plaque or tartar build-up.
-These visits are crucial for early detection of potential problems and for educating both parents and children on maintaining effective oral hygiene practices.
+It’s recommended that children visit the dentist every six months for routine check-ups and cleanings.
+During these visits, the dentist will assess your child’s teeth and gums for any signs of decay or other issues.
+They will also clean the teeth to remove plaque or tartar.
+These visits are crucial for detecting potential problems early and for providing guidance on maintaining good oral hygiene practices at home.